 The particular mixture of natural and cultural wonders makes Luang Prabang irresistible

 Many of these tourists are coming from one country in particular.
-Surrounded by the specific French Indochina architecture, the scents and flavors of la cuisine and omnipresent baguettes, the tourist hordes that just flew in from Paris and even Italian restaurant staff speaking en français, I felt that colonization was happening again.
-While the heritage that French left undoubtedly contributed to what this town represents today, my list of Luang Prabang sites and points of interest tries to focus on the most authentic Laos experiences.
+Surrounded by the specific French Indochina architecture, the scents and flavors of la cuisine and omnipresent baguettes, the tourist hordes that just flew in from Paris, and even Italian restaurant staff speaking en français, I felt that colonization was happening again.
+While the heritage that the French left undoubtedly contributed to what this town represents today, my list of attractions in Luang Prabang tries to focus on the most authentic Laos experiences.

-I hope these Luang Prabang travel tips will help you make choices on what to visit in Luang Prabang and create the itinerary that will fit your needs.
-Do let me know about your own best things to do in Luang Prabang in the comments!
+I hope these Luang Prabang travel tips will help you make choices on what to see and do in Luang Prabang and create the itinerary that will fit your needs.

 THE BEST THINGS TO DO IN LUANG PRABANG

-1. Observe alms-giving ceremony in front of Luang Prabang temples
+1. Observe the alms-giving ceremony in front of Luang Prabang temples

 Even if your best bet would be to station yourself in front of some of the temples on Sisavangvong Road, you could opt for detouring to some of the side streets or even neighborhoods.
 Ask your hotel about the possibilities!
 Almsgiving ritual away from the cameras and lined-up tourist herds is a much more authentic experience.